TimTeaFan/hugodownplus/README.md

 {hugodown}, quarto became a big thing and I saw a lot of stuff I liked and wanted to bring to my own blog.
 Especially a table of content, the expandable session info as well as warn and info boxes.
-While I could figure out the former two, I got help from Safayet on SO regarding the info and warn boxes.
+While I could figure out the former two, I got help from Shafayet on SO regarding the info and warn boxes.
 After implementing all of this, I had a lot of custom functions in my website project and the idea was to package it up, so that it is easier to maintain, and others might benefit from it.